oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-a-matter-app-on-esp32.md

 Note: removing the /tmp/chip* files can sometimes clear up unexpected behaviours.

 2. In the same shell window, try to commission the matter accessory using the the CHIP Tool.
 Commissioning is what we call the process of bringing a Matter Node into a Matter Fabric.
 We will explain all of these terms in a further codelab.
-Essentially, we are creating a secure relationship between the Matter Controller (chip-tool) and the Matter Accessory (light-app).
+Essentially, we are creating a secure relationship between the Matter Controller (chip-tool) and the Matter Accessory (light switch app).

 ```shell
 ./out/host/chip-tool pairing ble-wifi ${NODE_ID_TO_ASSIGN} ${SSID} ${PASSWORD} 20202021 3840